 - difficulties with attaching to the chest

-In the future, such children often lag behind in both physical and mental development, are less resistant to infectious diseases, often suffer from bronchitis and lung diseases.
+In the future, such children often lag behind in both physical and mental development, are less resistant to infectious diseases, and often suffer from bronchitis and lung diseases.

 Long-term consequences